MSchmoecker/VNEI/README.md

 Press `LeftArrow`/`RightArrow` to navigate through the history of last viewed items.

+### UI Changes
+The mod name of every item is added to the tooltip.
+Can be disabled in the config file.

 ### Item Blacklist
 Items can be blacklisted at `BepInEx/config/com.maxsch.valheim.vnei.blacklist.txt`.
 The internal item name has to be used, one name on every line.